-- Choose a CLEP exam online directly from the website clep.collegeboard.org - Create an online account, and submit your payment through the My Account portal. - The cost per CLEP EXAM is \$89.
+- Choose a CLEP exam online directly from the website clep.collegeboard.org - Create an online account and submit your payment through the My Account portal.

+- The cost per CLEP EXAM is \$89.
 Note: Make sure you use your name as it appears on your official ID.
-Pay with a debit or credit card (MasterCard, Visa, American Express, Discover, or JCB). - Contact Pierpont's Testing Center to schedule your exam at 304-368-7254 or by email lhuffman8@pierpont.edu There is an additional administration fee of \$40.
+Pay with a debit or credit card - Contact Pierpont's Testing Center to schedule your exam at 304-368-7254 or by email lhuffman8@pierpont.edu There is an additional administration fee of \$40.